 This is one that we found only recently and have been exploring.
 So far, we’ve found quite a few tutorials that have been very helpful and fun.
 There isn’t any talking, but the drawing is “live” so it’s easier to keep up with.
 My kids don’t particularly like that the artist doesn’t explain the steps while drawing, but they have enjoyed some of these and we’ll continue to use it from time to time.
 You can find videos on the YouTube channel, but if pictured step-by-step instructions are more your thing you can find lots of those on their companion website.

 Run by an art teacher with over 10 years experience, Createful Art offers video lessons on a variety of topics and subjects.
 She hosts both a website and a YouTube channel for more advanced lessons as well as a YouTube Channel for kids.
 I actually prefer the website simply because the lessons are organized by age group there which works best for us.
-She also has several art history video lessons available at the bottom of this page.
 She’s a great teacher.
 The kids really like her.